-Good Urbanism is our popular smart growth planning seminar, which teaches planning and design professionals, government officials and neighborhood residents about the importance of creating sustainable communities.
+This popular smart growth planning seminar, brought to you by the Sustainable Growth Program, teaches planning and design professionals, government officials and neighborhood residents about the importance of creating sustainable communities.

-The courses are taught by dynamic lecturers, including several faculty members from Georgia Tech's College of Architecture.
+The courses are taught by dynamic lecturers, including several faculty members from Georgia Tech's College of Design.

 Good Urbanism 101

 In Good Urbanism 101, attendees learn the history, principles and current practices of urban design and planning in America with an emphasis on ways that existing infrastructure -- roads, blocks and buildings -- can be refashioned into more walkable, sustainable places.
 The foundation of this course is that the decisions we make in dividing our land into lots, blocks and streets either do or do not allow for change over time.
 Accommodating change over time is fundamental to a more sustainable future.
 Lecture themes include platting and subdivision, street design and transportation, zoning, and urban design.

 Good Urbanism 201

 In response to the success of our 101 classes and the demand for additional offerings, we developed Good Urbanism 201.
 This advanced class allows attendees to participate in a real-life design project and attempt to retain principles of the 101 courses in developing a site plan.
 The 201 course includes a limited refresher of 101 principles; then, the class is divided into teams and given a challenging site and directions for a site plan.
 The teams work over two weeks to develop their proposed site plans, which are presented in the final class.
 Good Urbanism lecturers provide critiques to each team’s plan before selecting a winner.
 Then, the real world design proposal for the site is revealed.